Hemantika1122/Temperature-analysis/README.md

 # Temperature Analysis

-A collection of C++ exercises for temperature data analysis, including numerical methods and data processing.
+A collection of C++ codes for temperature data analysis, including numerical methods and data processing.

 ## Exercises